treyhunner/treyhunner.github.com/source/_posts/2019-06-18-loop-better-a-deeper-look-at-iteration-in-python.markdown

     i += 1
 ```

-This works for lists, but it won't work everything.
+This works for lists, but it won't work for everything.
 This way of looping **only works for sequences**.

 If we try to manually loop over a set using indexes, we'll get an error: